icflorescu/openshift-cartridge-mysql/README.md

-# Custom MySQL application cartridge for OpenShift
+# Custom MySQL cartridge for OpenShift

 **WARNING!
 Do not use yet!
 This cartridge is still WIP!!!**